mofukuru/auto_file_organizer/README.md

    - In the **Priority** section, you can set whether mappings based on extensions or tags are prioritized.
    - You can enable or disable mappings for extensions and tags individually.
 Disabled mappings will remain saved.

-4. **Automatically Making Mappings based on Tags**:
+4. **Automatically Making Mappings based on Extensions or Tags**:
-   - You can start making mappings based on Tags if you push the button.
+   - You can start making mappings based on Extensions or Tags if you push the button.
    - You can also set black lists what you don't include folders to make mappings.

-> [!NOTE]
-> The automatically mapping function is pre-released, please make sure you disable mappings for tags then push the button.
-Check if you intent to be the right mapping before enable mappings for tags.
 ---

 ## Notes